autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### optimization.efficient_finetune
 A few parameter-efficient finetuning options.
-It supports finetuning only a small portion of parameters instead of one whole pretrained backbone.
+It supports finetuning only a small portion of parameters instead of the whole pretrained backbone.

 - `"bit_fit"`: bias parameters only.
 See [this paper](https://arxiv.org/pdf/2106.10199.pdf) for details.
 - `"norm_fit"`: normalization parameters + bias parameters.
 See [this paper](https://arxiv.org/pdf/2003.00152.pdf) for details.